 Professor Pollaers holds an MBA from INSEAD and Macquarie University, as well as degrees in Electrical Engineering and Computer Science.
 He was awarded the Medal of the Order of Australia (OAM) in June 2018 for service to the manufacturing sector, to education and to business.
-He is also currently the Chancellor of Swinburne University of Technology in Melbourne.
+He is currently the Chancellor of Swinburne University of Technology in Melbourne, a non-executive Director of AGL Energy Limited and GUD Holdings Limited and is also the Chair of the Advisory Board of Ending Loneliness Together and of the Brown Family Wine Group.